marcgarciamassaneda/GuideBot-Team-Piola/PROJECTE_FINAL/README.md

 {'angle': 38.99600000000001, 'current_name': 'Carrer de Josep Aguilera i Martí', 'dst': (41.9636285, 2.8204915), 'length': 212.721, 'mid': (41.9646037, 2.8207882), 'next_name': 'Pujada de la Creu de Palau', 'src': (41.965998, 2.8198635)},

 ````
+*This is an example of a section of a route in Girona, Spain.*

 - `plot_directions(graph, source_location, destination_location, directions, filename, width=400, height=400)`:
 Draws a route to go from the source location to the destination location in a graph
 on a map in PNG format using `staticmap`.